mishnit/mishnit.github.io/Engg-Manager-README.md

 *2. Rambling:* My conversation style is to work off of visual cues from my audience and sometimes when I don’t get a cue, I can continue to elaborate my point which can come off as rambling.
 I am actively learning to correct this.

+# Trust Bank
+I will always fill up the trust bank to the fullest and work backwards.
+What that means is that I will place my trust in you blindly, but if you repeatedly make the same mistakes again and again after being given feedback then you will slowly drain that trust bank.

+# The "No Surprises" Rule
+Finally, there should be no surprises in the up direction (to your leader), down direction (to your team) and sideway direction (to your peers).
+Please:

+*if there are issues, surface them as quickly as possible.*
+*if you suspect something might become an issue, do some analysis and surface them as quickly as possible.*
+*if you are told about something vague, ask for more information then do some analysis and surface them as quickly as possible.*

+# Receiving and Providing Feedback
+Feedback should be provided and received as soon as possible.
+Instead of waiting for our next 1:1, or the next Officevibe survey, or the next watercooler conversation, grab me and let's talk it out.

+Every person is different, and therefore every project and every team are different.
+There is always room for improvement, for everyone.
+So, if you have any feedback for me, please come talk to me, I promise I won't bite! ;)

 # Personality Quirks
 Here are some things that I am both aware of, and that may or may not impact how you work with me:
 * Based on personality tests I classify as EFNP.